Child Arrangement Orders

 Vicky Preece and Celia Whittuck have both worked extensively in the representation of children in public law matters, so have exceptional insight into how the wishes and feelings of children play into family disputes.

 Wherever possible, we aim to represent clients at court ourselves rather than instructing a barrister as this gives you consistency of representation throughout your case.
 However, in very complex cases, we may consider it is in your best interests to instruct a barrister, in which case, we will work closely with them to make sure your case is handled effectively and that you feel fully supported at all times.

-Why IBB Solicitors are the right choice for you and your children
+Why IBB Law are the right choice for you and your children

 We are a leading South East Family Law team, being ranked Tier 1 by the Legal 500 for Family Law in Bedfordshire, Buckinghamshire, Hertfordshire and Middlesex, and Band 2 ranked by Chambers & Partners for Watford, Uxbridge and the surrounding area.